Chesblaw/Chesblaw/README.md

 </div>

-**My name is Natnael Asnake aka Chesblaw I have 3+ years solid experience on Production Grade Apps and Systems**
+**My name is Natnael Asnake I have 3+ years solid experience on Production Grade Apps and Systems**

 <p align="left">